 Step 1: Color identification.
 Once you have pin-pointed your color name, you can move to color name selection for making an order.
 Color names are derived from brand names, model numbers and years of production.
 See our Color Identification Service link.

-Step 2: Color selection.
-The color circles on this website are a convenience for making a color name selection.
+Step 2: Color name selection.
+The color circles on product pages are a convenience for making a color name selection.
 When you drag over them, the color name will appear.
 When you click on one, a black ring will appear around it and price and availability will now display for that color name.
 You must know or find out a color name in order to make a color selection.
-See Step 1.
+Color Identification Service

-Online colors are not fully accurate due to variances in computer monitor settings and qualities.
+Online colors are not fully accurate due to variances in computer monitor qualities, video card variances, and settings.
 Desktop monitors will be most accurate.
 Laptops, pads, and phones are the least accurate.
 We are not responsible for color selection accuracy made from these samples.
 Use the Color Identification service or contact us.

 Q: How can I tell what the name of my color is?